 That’s the distance between Philadelphia and St. Lucia.
-If you’re fortunate enough to secure a flight with only one stop, it’ll take roughly eight hours in the air.
-Other flights can take up to 29 hours.
+If you’re fortunate enough to secure a flight with only one stop, it’ll take roughly eight hours in the air—others can take up to 29 hours.
 When leaving from Philadelphia International Airport, you’ll eventually arrive at Hewanorra International Airport, where you’ll still have to endure an hour and a half drive, a 59-kilometer journey, to La Clery, the northwest tip of St. Lucia, and the hometown of junior Taurai Augustin.

 Augustin’s arrival in the United States was planned, but his journey to becoming a college athlete at a small school in Northeast Philadelphia was a little bit of a shock.